The world of organics is huge, spans across many product categories and is only getting larger.

 The majority of this is preventative since organic farmers can’t use drugs consistently to manage diseases and other issues such as parasites.
 One of the most common ways this is handled is through careful animal selection, since only a select few drugs (like vaccines) are allowed.

 If an animal needs to be treated after preventative measures have been exhausted, pain medications and de-wormers are a couple of the allowed animal drugs.
 Treating animals with prohibited substances is available as a last resort.
-Afterwards, the animal can no longer be considered ‘organic.’
+Afterward, the animal can no longer be considered ‘organic.’

-Understanding the Differences Between Organic Labels
+Understanding the Differences Between Each Organic Label

 There are many labels represented on products that claim to be organic, so here’s what you need to know to decipher these varying labels.